pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       :type: str

     ..
-Attribute:: embeddedFileCount

-      Contains the number of files in the `/EmbeddedFiles` list, -1 if the document is not a PDF.

-      :type: int

-    ..
 Attribute:: FormFonts

       A list of font resource names.
 Contains ``None`` if not a PDF and ``[]`` if not a Form PDF.